 AAG Christmas Party and Quiz (for fun)

-A review of AAG activity in 2023 and a Picture Quiz (for fun) on GB Castles.
+A review of AAG activity in 2024 and a Picture Quiz (for fun) on Churches.

 The Museum session will include Christmas nibbles (please bring a plate) while the presentation/quiz and good wishes will also be on Zoom.